MoeraOrg/moeraorg.github.io/development/python-moeralib/index.md

 ## Naming API

-`moeralib.naming` module contains classes and routines for interacting with Moera naming service.
+<code><a href="naming.html">moeralib.naming</a></code> module contains classes and
+routines for interacting with Moera naming service.
 To access a naming server, create `MoeraNaming` class and pass the naming server URL in the parameters.
-There are constants for two well-known
-servers: `MAIN_SERVER` and `DEV_SERVER`.
+There are constants for two well-known servers: `MAIN_SERVER` and `DEV_SERVER`.
 The first one is used by default by `MoeraNaming`.

 ```python
 from moeralib.naming import MoeraNaming, DEV_SERVER